joonarafael/unsecure-software/docs/security_issues.md

 ### How to perform an attack against the unsecure system yourself

 User ID generation is quite safe, so try not to guess a user ID.
 Instead, copy a user ID for yourself from the user information page (when logged in as that user).
 Then, log out, and log in as **any other** user.
-Navigate again to `/user`, and replace the search parameter for `userId` with the previous user's ID, e.g. the one you copied first.
+Navigate again to `/user`, and replace the search parameter for `id` with the previous user's ID, e.g. the one you copied first.
 See the results.

 ### Example